AlfathCikal/AlfathCikal/README.md

-- 👋 Hi, I’m @AlfathCikal, 16 yeard old from Indonesia
+- 👋 Hi, I’m @AlfathCikal, 17 yeard old from Indonesia
-- 👀 I’m interested in Ai/ml
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently focussed on studying at school
-- ofcourse i can code in html css and javascript
+- I hope i can study in University Collage London

 <!---